bertrainn/SC1015_SC5_Group6_MiniProj/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## Learning Points
+* Using data visualisation tools such as matplotlib and graphviz
 * Converting categorical data to numerical data through label encoding
 * Using decision tree for regression problems
 * New machine learning models - Random Forest and Gradient Boosting Regression Tree